SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom ATV Failover Manager.md

 > A confirmation message will list the changes you've made.

-- **Channel Actions:** Opens a pop-up window where you can perform channel actions in bulk for all the selections made on this page.You can make the selections by using the Select All/Unselect All buttons, or by using the selection buttons on row or column level.
-You can also update single selections by directly selecting/deselecting the selection icon (lightning icon).Once the selection has been made, you can perform the following actions:
+- **Channel Actions:** Opens a pop-up window where you can perform channel actions in bulk for all the selections made on this page.
+  You can make the selections by using the Select All/Unselect All buttons, or by using the selection buttons on row or column level.
+You can also update single selections by directly selecting/deselecting the selection icon (lightning icon).
+  Once the selection has been made, you can perform the following actions:

 > - *Manual Mode*: Will allow manual routings and no automatic actions will be performed.
 > - *Auto Mode*: Will no longer allow manual override actions.
 Automatic actions will be performed.
 In case the state was *(M) Master Fail*, and the Slave is running fine, Auto routing will be initiated (or vice-versa).